wesavetheworld/shadowsocks-5/README.md

-shadowsocks
+Shadowsocks
 ===========

-One key install shadowsocks shell
+One key install shadowsocks on ubuntu